Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Wordpress Best Practice/Plugins - _Wordpress Must-Have Plugins.md

 - Link Broken Checker: Access at Plugins
 - Link Checker (same as Link Broken Checker): Can access at sidebar
 - Link Whisper: Can access at sidebar
-- Redirection: Access at Plugins
+- Redirection: Access at Plugins or Sidebar Tools -> Redirection

 Does activating plugin "**Redirect 404 to Homepage**" by pipdig block reporting of 404 hits at Redirection plugin?
 Yes, we are good: